 Set compass for 335 grid north, walk for 13 miles, end.
 Perhaps the straightest walk since the days of the gladiators.
 Not without interest, for all that.
 This day traverses slowly rolling countryside in one of the least populated parts of southern England; there is a genuine feeling of remoteness, with no more than three or four houses actually passed on the walk, and the one village nearby – Great Massingham – barely visible.
 We parked up at Fring church, just off route.
 It’s remarkable how churches are still great navigation points, especially in country like this.

 6 May 2000: Fring to Holme and on to Hunstanton, 10 miles

 Strictly, the end of the Peddars Way and the start of the North Norfolk Coast Path, the latter taken east to west; we would later take the rest of the coast path west to east.
-This was a beautiful late spring day, with a good pub midway – the White Horse at Holme next the Sea – and an excuse for an ice cream at the seaside town of Hunstanton.
+This was a beautiful late spring day, with a good pub midway – the White Horse at Holme next the Sea, still there in 2020 – and an excuse for an ice cream at the seaside town of Hunstanton.

 1 June 2000: Holme next the Sea to Burnham Overy Staithe, 13 miles

-First, through the dunes to Thornham.
-They bear an unusual sign concerning local wildlife (see left hand pic below).
+First, through the dunes to Thornham, the boardwalk helping.
+Look out for the sign bewaring of local nudists.
 The path then diverts inland which at least permits a wider view of the coast.
 From Brancaster, a wild stretch looks out to Scolt Head Island between the Burnhams Deepdale and Overy Staithe, where we stayed overnight.
 This is Nelson country; Horatio Nelson, the hero of Trafalgar and with Drake England’s greatest naval hero, was born just inland at another of the Burnhams, Burnham Thorpe.

 2 June 2000: Burnham Overy Staithe to Cley, 17 miles